quiltdata/quilt/docs/Advanced Features/workflows.md

 # Workflows
-A Quilt *workflow* is a quality gates that you set to ensure the quality of your data and metadata *before* it becomes a Quilt package.
+A Quilt *workflow* is a quality gate that you set to ensure the quality of your data and metadata *before* it becomes a Quilt package.
 You can create as many workflows as you like to accommodate all of your data creation patterns.

 ## On data quality
-Under the hood, Quilt workflows use industry-standard JSON schemas to check that package metadata have the right *shape*.
+Under the hood, Quilt workflows use [JSON Schema](https://json-schema.org) to check that package metadata have the right *shape*.
 Metadata shape determines which keys are defined, their values, and the types of the values types.